Sep 07 2023

 Bottom line: you won’t find any wish lists in a master plan.
 Rather, it’s an honest assessment of what the airport will likely need as we grow into the future.

 For those of you wanting to take a deep dive into the subject, here's a link to the 2013 master plan.
+And here's a link to the current draft plan.

 Please send questions and comments to us via email: [email protected]